 He trained in medicine at Guys Hospital, London and became a Fellow of the Royal College of Surgeons of Edinburgh in 1983.

-Georgios is the inventor of a world’s first rapid spin column HMW-DNA NAIP; Fire Monkey/Fire Flower.
+Georgios is the inventor of the world’s first rapid spin column HMW-DNA NAIP; Fire Monkey/Fire Flower.
 This innovation, amongst others, is supported by a strong patent track record.
 Georgios is responsible for all of RevoluGen’s R&D from original idea to product validation and manages a team of lab scientists to that end.
-Before he joined RevoluGen he worked as a post-doc in Bristol, Belgium, Ireland and Germany on Marie Curie Fellowship (Heidelberg University) in the area of cancer glycoscience producing several publications.
+Before he joined RevoluGen he worked as a post-doc in Bristol, Belgium, Ireland and Germany on a Marie Curie Fellowship (Heidelberg University) in the area of cancer glycoscience producing several publications.

 He holds an MSc from Manchester University, and a PhD from Bristol University.

 Ann Simon has worked in finance, particularly in life sciences and technology, since 1985.
 Over the past 20 years she has held executive roles as CFO of publicly listed and private companies including Pyreos, mLED, Sphere Medical and Genosis.
 She is currently a non-executive director of OBS Medical and director of corporate affairs at clinical-stage biotech Immune Regulation.
 She has acted as Chairman, NED and Chair of the Audit Committee.
 Ann also provides consultancy in the areas of finance, strategic planning, enablement and funding.
 Prior roles include corporate finance advisory work at Cazenove & Co for over a decade for clients ranging from start-ups to FTSE100 companies.
 She has managed IPOs (London full list and AIM), corporate acquisitions, trade sales and fund raisings in the public and private markets.
 She was on the FSA’s Financial Information Theme Team 2002-2003.